GabrielOlC/NGO-Campaign-Scheduler/READme.md

 ## 🚀 Future Roadmap

 * **WhatsApp Automation:** Integration with an API to send the generated messages automatically.
-* **Cloud Sync:** Porting the Backend to SharePoint/SQL for multi-user simultaneous editing and deeper integration
+* **Cloud Sync:** Porting the Backend to SharePoint/SQL for multi-user simultaneous editing and deeper integration.